yanfei-wu/Udacity_connect/README.md

 - Week 10 (`wk10/`)
 	- `MNIST_Demo.ipynb`: Introduction to TensorFlow and Keras.
 Learn how to build neural networks using TensorFlow and Keras to solve a multiclass classification problem.
 Compare TensorFlow and Keras.

+- Week 11 (`wk11/`)
+	- `CNN_Tutorial.ipynb`: Build convolutional neural networks with Keras to classify images from the CIFAR-10 dataset.